Rocket attacks hit Ukraine's Lviv as Biden visits Poland | Law-Order

 Some witnesses were in shock.

 “It was really close,'' said Inga Kapitula, a 24-year-old IT worker who said she was 100 or 200 meters (yards) away from the first attack and felt the blast wave.
-“When it happens, your body's in stress and you're super calm and organized.''(AP) RUP
+“When it happens, your body's in stress and you're super calm and organised.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)